 Thank you for your support during this challenging time.

-We have launched a Covid-19 support line, in collaboration with Sue Ryder Wheatfields Hospice, available to anyone in Leeds with family members or friends who are critically ill, or who have died from any illness during the Covid-19 period.
+A support line is available to anyone in the region with family members or friends who are critically ill, or who have died from any illness.

 For further information, please visit www.st-gemma.co.uk/covid19-supportline

 Visitors are asked to use the hand sanitiser gel at reception and wash your hands regularly.